kowainik/relude/README.md

 [[Back to the Table of Contents] ↑](#structure-of-this-tutorial)

-Alternatively, you can use the `base-noprelude` trick to use alternative preludes.
-This approach can be useful if you want to have your own `Prelude` module with some custom functions, not provided by `relude`.
+Alternatively, you can use the `base-noprelude` trick to enable alternative preludes.
+This approach can be helpful if you want to have your own `Prelude` module with some custom functions, not provided by `relude`.
 To use the trick, perform the following steps: